mytch444/mlm/README.md

 closing bracket and break it apart.

 ####char:
-first character is a single quote ('), currently there are no escape codes or unicode support. escape codes will happen. unicode might happen.
+first character is a single quote ('), supports most c escape codes. unicode might happen.

+####string:
+if first character is a double quote (") then the values between in and the next double quote and evaulated as char's and put into a list.

 ####int:
 if the string starts with '-' (and has a length greater than 1)